js216/MorseFocus/README.md

 ### To do

-- integer to character lookup table should be just a static const array
 - optional flags to `run_diff` to store extra data: scale, charset, speeds
 - make sure tests don't print anything except a SUCCESS message at the end
 - get rid of most unnecessary `#define` statements